rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 > and a variable to track the lower bound of the publishing sequence, but
 > they are usually more involved and do not belong to a tutorial.

+To sum up, handling publisher confirms asynchronously usually requires the following steps:

+ * provide a way to correlate the publishing sequence number with a message.
+ * register a confirm listener on the channel to be notified when publisher acks/nacks arrive to perform the appropriate actions, like logging or re-publishing a nack-ed message.
+The sequence-number-to-message correlation mechanism may also require some cleaning during this step.
+ * track the publishing sequence number before publishing a message.

 > #### Re-publishing nack-ed Messages?
 >